 - Click Validate.

-If the bucket is public, the validation process verifies the name.
-If the bucket is private, the validation process verifies the name and the keys.
+If the bucket is public, the validation process verifies the name and the number of templates.
+If the bucket is private, the validation process verifies the name, the keys, and the number of templates.

 - Select the Deployment Target account and region.